MNMMOoN/Boardgames/morghi/Prompt.FrontEnd.md

-Implement a three-file mobile-first front-end using tailwind for a boardgame with the following pages:
+Implement an mobile-first SPA front-end using tailwind for a boardgame with the following pages (i.e. SPA App States):
-- /login : Home-page where the player enters their name, and it displays available games, or an option to create a new game.
+- login       : Home-page where the player enters their name, and it displays available games, or an option to create a new game.
+- game_select : The page after login, where the player can either create a new game or join an existing one.
+- lobby       : The lobby page where players set their ready status and wait until the game starts.
-- /game  : The main page of the game, where the players play once the game starts.
+- game        : The main page of the game, where the players play once the game starts.
 The game itself will be explained in details below.
-- /lobby : The lobby page where players set their ready status and wait until the game starts.
 Both `/game` and `/lobby` share a live-chat, and all game events are published to each player through an SSE (Server-Sent Event) channel.
 You're gonna write the following files:
 - `morghi/flask_app.py`          : A mock Flask app (encapsulate in a class) with the required end-points to serve the gui without errors, the actual functionality will be added later.
-- `morghi/templates/layout.html` : The app's jinja layout, served from python's `flask`
+- `morghi/static/main.html` : The app's main html
-- `morghi/templates/login.html`  : The login page
-- `morghi/templates/lobby.html`  : The lobby page
-- `morghi/templates/game.html`   : The game page
 - `morghi/static/main.css`  : The styles used for all pages
 - `morghi/static/main.js`   : The scripts used by all pages

 The game page's flow is as follows:
 - There are 6 types of cards available for the Hand and the Deck: Hen, Rooster, Fox, Snake, Nest, Trap.
 Card images and icons will be available as static resources.